Utah Property Management Associates

 Utah Property Management Associates (UPMA), formerly Zions Securities Corporation (ZSC), is a subsidiary of Property Reserve Inc., which manages property owned by the Corporation of the President of The Church of Jesus Christ of Latter-day Saints (LDS Church) mostly in Salt Lake City, Utah.
 They manage major corporate, residential, and retail spaces along with parking lots and plazas.

+History

+Through a two billion dollar investment in the City Creek Center Utah Property Management Associates participated in a five billion dollar Church effort to develop downtown Salt Lake City.

 In January 2012, Zions Securities Company changed its name to Utah Property Management Associates, LLC.
 UPMA is part of the Investment Properties Management Department of the LDS Church.

 Properties

 Commercial properties

 UPMA currently owns and operates the following commercial properties in Downtown Salt Lake City: